 Cholestasis is one of the first stages of liver dysfunction that can be seen in patients who require PN due to intestinal failure.
-As noted previously, the incidence of cholestasis among patients on PN is directly proportional to the length of PN administration, with a significant increase in incidence in patients requiring PN for >60 days (60.9%) as compared to patients requiring PN for 14 to 30 days (15.7%).
-Full recovery of enteral function may take several years in pediatric patients.
+As noted previously, the incidence of cholestasis among patients on PN is directly proportional to the length of PN administration, with a significant increase in incidence in patients requiring PN for >60 days (60.9%) as compared to patients requiring PN for 14 to 30 days (15.7%).1 Full recovery of enteral function may take several years in pediatric patients.9

 Patients on long-term PN are subject to a variety of clinical, social, and economic issues that may reduce their overall quality of life.
-Some of the clinical issues that may arise in patients requiring long-term PN include development of catheter-related complications, liver disease, metabolic bone disease due to decreased vitamin and mineral intake, lack of sleep and associated fatigue, and depression.
-Children with intestinal failure may also be at risk for impaired growth and cognitive delays compared to children who do not have intestinal failure.
-In addition, the need for PN may affect relationships both inside and outside of the patient's family and lead to decreased participation in social activities.
+Some of the clinical issues that may arise in patients requiring long-term PN include development of catheter-related complications, liver disease, metabolic bone disease due to decreased vitamin and mineral intake, lack of sleep and associated fatigue, and depression.10 Children with intestinal failure may also be at risk for impaired growth and cognitive delays compared to children who do not have intestinal failure.11 In addition, the need for PN may affect relationships both inside and outside of the patient's family and lead to decreased participation in social activities.10

 Finally, PN can be expensive.
-In 2002, the allowable charge from Medicare for home PN ranged between \$75,000 and \$122,000; this did not include costs related to physician visits, laboratory needs, home nursing, or inpatient admissions due to complications.
+In 2002, the allowable charge from Medicare for home PN ranged between \$75,000 and \$122,000; this did not include costs related to physician visits, laboratory needs, home nursing, or inpatient admissions due to complications.9

 As discussed previously, SBS is one of the most common causes of intestinal failure requiring PN in neonates.
 Although the incidence of SBS is rare (estimated to affect 3 to 5 per 100,000 live births), it is associated with significant morbidity and mortality.
 A large database study of pediatric patients from 0 to 3 years of age found that patients with SBS (when compared with pediatric patients without SBS) had more severe illness, more chronic medical conditions and medical diagnoses, and a greater number of hospital admissions that required more procedures.
 Additionally, when patients were admitted to the hospital, patients with SBS had a significantly longer length of stay and higher overall cost.
 They were also found to have a significantly higher mortality rate.
 Despite these findings, survival has increased over time in patients with intestinal failure; it has recently been estimated that more than 90% of pediatric patients with intestinal failure survive long-term.
 In addition, 75% of patients with SBS on PN progress and are eventually able to consume a full enteral diet.
 A retrospective review of infants with intestinal failure and PN administration greater than 60 days found that during a 2-year study period, 51% of patients achieved enteral autonomy, 31% received an intestinal transplant, and 23% died.
+Additionally in the study of the patients achieved enteral autonomy, 31% received an intestinal transplant, and 23% died.